mahesuhanii15/-FIFO-BUFFER/README.md

 c.
 If both WR_EN and RD_EN are high in the same clock cycle, the data should be written, and a new data item should be read.
 The total count of items in the FIFO should remain unchanged
-REQUIRED SOFTWARE USED:
+4. REQUIRED SOFTWARE USED:
-1. VIVADO Software
+a.
+VIVADO Software
-2. FPGA target used for implementation => Zedboard
+b.
+FPGA target used for implementation => Zedboard
 THEORY:
 The First-In, First-Out (FIFO) buffer is a fundamental and widely used component in digital system design and computing.
 By definition, a FIFO buffer is a data structure or hardware